tiagolafonso/Econometrics-class-r-files/README.md

 - The file `Class17_ex.r`contains the R code from class 17 of Econometric 1.
 Data files: *jtrains2.xlsx*;*charity.xlsx*
 - The file `Class19_ex.r`contains the R code from class 17 of Econometric 1.
 Data files: *ceosal1.csv*;*gpa1.xlsx*;*sleep75.xlsx*

-More infor about data files:
+More infor about the data files:

 ```{r}
 install.pacakges("wooldridge.xlsx")
 library(wooldridge)